objectpartners/culture-slides/slides/developers-role.md

 ##  Great Developers

 * Striving to deliver
-* Understanding stakeholders needs
+* Understanding stakeholders' needs
-* Working to make each other better
+* Working to make one another better